EdgeNet-project/edgenet-project.github.io/index.md

 Kubernetes Dashboard and `kubectl` command-line tool.
 EdgeNet provides Ubuntu 16.04 worker nodes to its users.

-# Maintenance Update  December 20
+# Maintenance Update  February 20

-Cutover to the new head node is complete and most nodes are up and running.
-Configuration files are headnode-specific, so configuration files downloaded before 18 Decemer 2018 are no longer valid.
-New configuration files have been generated and may be downloaded from the EdgeNet portal.

-The Kubernetes Dashboard is still not up, but kubectl commands from your laptop or a local dashboard should work well.
-Please send us any feedback on problems, etc.
+EdgeNet is up and running.

 # Status

-As of Decemeber 2018, EdgeNet is under active development.
+As of February 2019, EdgeNet is under active development.
 A prototype with around 30 worker nodes from around the world is accessible to the public via the [EdgeNet Portal](https://sundewcluster.appspot.com/).
 Please see [our space on GitHub](https://github.com/EdgeNet-Project)